bwu-dart-graveyard/polymer_ui_elements/README.md

 polymer-ui-tabs            | not started |
 polymer-ui-theme-aware     | **ported**  |
 polymer-ui-toggle-button   | **ported**  |
-polymer-ui-toolbar         | ported      | depends on polymer-flex-layout which has issues
+polymer-ui-toolbar         | ported      | depends on polymer-flex-layout which is not yet ready

 ### License